brianpetro/smart-context-obsidian/README.md

 ![Select link depth modal](https://smartconnections.app/assets/smart-context-obsidian/Smart-Context-Select-link-depth-modal-2025-06-15.png)

 When exporting, choose a link depth to automatically include cited sources and related topics alongside your selection.

+### Export with link depth

+- Trigger an export from the Builder or the Smart Connections link depth modal when you want related notes pulled in automatically.
+- Pick a depth to include linked sources and keep the output organized by the originating note.
+- Re-run with a smaller depth when you need lean context for strict token budgets.

+Learn more about the [context clipboard](https://smartconnections.app/smart-context/clipboard/) features.

 ## Key commands